 This island country is full of hidden gems.
 Starting your trip in the cultural hub of Valletta, you can explore aged marketplaces and beautiful homes.
 The city is nothing short of beautiful.
 Head to the “silent city” of Mdina to find the old capital of Malta.
 Malta boasts cultural hubs and beaches alike, let this be one of your next weekend breaks in Europe.

 No, Italy is not exactly one of the cheapest countries in Europe but if you plan your trip well, this destination can be done on a small budget.
 Cinque Terre is a series of picture-perfect fishing towns.
 This UNESCO World Heritage site is a perfect place to explore by foot, as cars are banned from the towns, just like Venice – another beautiful place in Italy you must visit (but only in low season!).

 A bit off the beaten track and one of the cheapest places to travel in Europe, Kosovo offers some of the grandest churches in Eastern Europe.
 It’s no wonder this country is a premier Eastern European destination for Balkan travelers.
 In Kosovo, you can enjoy macarons and coffee for about a euro – what is better than that?
 Be sure to spend time in the Ottoman city of Prizren!

-Looking for cheap European vacations?
+Looking for cheap European holidays?
 Visit old Riga to get your fill in of oversized churches and cobble lined paths.
 If you’re an aquatic lover, be sure to spend time in the old harbor town of Andrejsala which has now turned into a top art destination in Europe.
 For more information about the places to see and things to do, check out this guide to Latvia for more details!